Best Flood Zone X Neighborhoods in St. Petersburg, FL 🌴 (Prices, Lot Size & Location Breakdown)

 Tyrone Gardens 🌴

-Tyrone Gardens is one of the stronger value plays for buyers who want Flood Zone X positioning without pushing deep into the luxury price range.
-The area benefits from quick access to Tyrone shopping, restaurants, daily services, and west-side routes toward the Gulf beaches.
+Tyrone Gardens is one of the cleaner west-side value plays for buyers who want Flood Zone X positioning without pushing into premium pricing.
+The neighborhood is practical, established, and convenient rather than flashy.

 Wedgewood Park 🌳